-Once you have decided to sell your home, it’s time to prepare for the next stages of selling your home.
+Once you have decided to sell your home, it’s time to prepare for the next stages of the sales process:

 - Having these to hand early on will reduce stress later.